Kong/insomnia-docs/docs/inso-cli/cli-command-reference/inso-export-spec.md

 Export the given specification, the user will be prompted to select a specification if one is not passed as an option.
 This can also be a file on your filesystem.

 `identifier` can be a specification name, or id.
+If this is not provided, you will be prompted to select a spec.

 ### Options